alincoop/fe-term/readme.md

 This is a tool for picking a colour for use in Ataccama ONE term entities.

-Selecting a colour will provide a live preview of the entity trait fe:term, including hover effect.
+Selecting a colour will provide a live preview of the entity trait `fe:term`, including hover effect.

-A code snippet is also provided for your convenience.
+A JSON snippet is also provided for your convenience.

 <img src="fe-term.jpg" width="350">